ver0niqueg/ver0niqueg/README.md

 ## Status

-Currently seeking a 6-month internship in Web Development or Data Analytics.
+Currently seeking a 6-month internship in Data Analytics or Web Development.

 ---

 ## About me
-- Student at 42 Paris interested in Web Development and Data Analytics
+- Student at 42 Paris interested in Web Data Analytics and Web Development
 - Experience of 4 years as a Production Assistant in a Travel tech start-up
 - Love learning new skills and new technologies
 - Sharing my projects here ;)